dakesolo/workerman-local-test-env/README.md

 The installed file have a command like:

-`docker run --name workerman --restart=always -p 80:5001 -v /home/wwwroot:/var/www -d dake/php:v1 /bin/bash start.sh`
+`docker run --name workerman-spike --restart=always -p 80:5001 -v /home/wwwroot:/home/wwwroot -d dakesolo/php:v2 php think worker`

-So,you must upload your workerman projects to the host at `/home/wwwroot` first.
+* So,you must upload your workerman projects to the host at `/home/wwwroot` first.
 Login the host with sftp 22,and create development project at phpstorm,specially turn on `auto upload`.
+* port change.
+* container change.

 ## Some command
 `docker rmi ??`